CRAN Task View: Optimization and Mathematical Programming

 - Objective functions for benchmarking the performance of global optimization algorithms can be found in globalOptTests.

 - smoof has generators for a number of both single- and multi-objective test functions that are frequently used for benchmarking optimization algorithms; offers a set of convenient functions to generate, plot, and work with objective functions.

 - flacco contains tools and features used for an Exploratory Landscape Analysis (ELA) of continuous optimization problems, capable of quantifying rather complex properties, such as the global structure, separability, etc., of the optimization problems.

-- cec2013 (archived) and ‘cec2005benchmark’ (archived) contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.
+- Packages ‘cec2013’ and ‘cec2005benchmark’ (both archived) contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.

 - Package funconstrain (on Github) implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.